gethinode/hinode/README.md

 # About this site

-This the repository for the Myrthos site.
-It is a site that is still in development and isn't even online yet.
+This the repository for the [Myrthos site](https://myrthos.net).
+It is a site that is still in development to outgrow its infancy.

 The site is intended to be used as my playground, where I post blogs, write about projects, create documentation and show photo's about the things that interest me.

-This is a [Hugo][hugo] site that uses [Hinode][repository] as a template.
+It is a [Hugo][hugo] site that uses the [Hinode][repository] theme with some modifications.

 <!-- Badges -->
 <p align="center">